UK students are increasingly considering the option of studying abroad, particularly since the introduction of higher tuition fees.

 The challenge for those looking to broaden their horizons then is to find a way to fund it and there are a number of options.

-- Read Funding Overseas Study to see if there is an option for you.
+- Read about funding studying abroad to see if there is an option for you.

-- Read our five reasons to study abroad.
+- Read our six reasons to study abroad.